Existence of log canonical flips and a special LMMP: Shokurov bss-ampleness, finite generation, and the klt case

-\begin{thm} Conjecture \ref{conj-main-general} holds when $(X/Z,B)$ is klt. \end{thm} \begin{proof} Suppose that $(X/Z,B)$ is klt under the assumptions of Conjecture \ref{conj-main-general}.
+(2) Suppose that $(X/Z,B)$ is klt under the assumptions of Theorem \ref{conj-main-general}.
+By taking a $\Q$-factorial dlt blowup as in Corollary \ref{c-Q-factorial-blup} we can assume that $X$ is $\Q$-factorial.
 If $A$ is not vertical$/Z$, then $K_X+B$ is not pseudo-effective$/Z$ hence $(X/Z,B)$ has a Mori fibre space by [\ref{BCHM}].
 So, we can assume that $A$ is vertical$/Z$.
-By [\ref{BCHM}], $\mathcal{R}(X/Z,K_X+B)$ is a finitely generated $\mathcal{O}_Z$-algebra hence we can apply Theorem \ref{t-main-under-fg} in this case.
-Note that if $(X/Z,B)$ is not $\Q$-factorial we can reduce the problem to the $\Q$-factorial situation. \end{proof}
+Then, $(K_X+B)|_{X_\eta}\sim_\Q 0$ where $X_\eta$ is the generic fibre of $f$.
+Now use (1).
+We can treat Theorem \ref{t-acc-main-general-modified} in a similar way.
+Note that here we do not need ACC for lc thresholds. \end{proof}

-Though the last theorem settles the klt case of Conjecture \ref{conj-main-general} but we prove further results in this direction as we will need them to deal with the lc case.
+Though the last theorem settles the klt case of Theorem \ref{conj-main-general} and Theorem \ref{t-acc-main-general-modified} but we prove further results in this direction as we will need them to deal with the lc case (eg, proof of \ref{l-LMMP-scaling}).
+The next two theorems unfortunately do not simply follow from Theorem \ref{t-main-klt} because the boundaries that appear are not necessarily rational.

 \begin{thm} Let $(X/Z,B)$ be a klt pair where $f\colon X\to Z$ is surjective.
 Assume further that there is a contraction $g\colon X\to S/Z$ such that $K_X+B\sim_\R 0/S$ and that $S\to Z$ is generically finite.
 Then, $(X/Z,B)$ has a good log minimal model.
+(Note that $B$ is not necessarily a $\Q$-divisor.) \end{thm} \begin{proof} As mentioned above we cannot apply Theorem \ref{t-main-klt} because $B$ is not assumed to be rational.
+However, the proof given below is somewhat similar to the proof of Theorem \ref{t-main-under-fg}.

-(Note that $B$ is not necessarily a $\Q$-divisor.) \end{thm} \begin{proof} We can assume that $f$ is a contraction hence $S\to Z$ is birational.
-Moreover, by taking a $\Q$-factorialisation we can assume that $X$ is $\Q$-factorial.
+We can assume that $f$ is a contraction hence $S\to Z$ is birational.
+Moreover, by taking a $\Q$-factorial dlt blowup as in Corollary \ref{c-Q-factorial-blup} we can assume that $X$ is $\Q$-factorial.
 Since $K_{X}+B\sim_\R 0/S$, by Ambro [\ref{Ambro-adjunction}] and Fujino-Gongyo [\ref{Fujino-Gongyo-adjunction}, Theorem 3.1], there is a boundary $B_S$ on $S$ such that